Implantable Cardioverter Defibrillator (ICD) Insertion

 that the catheter does not move out of place.
 It helps prevent damage to the insertion

-The doctor will put the lead through the introducer into the blood vessel.
-He or she
+The healthcare provider will put the lead through the introducer into the blood vessel.

 Once the lead wire is inside the heart, it will be tested to make sure that it is

 in the correct place and that it works.
-The doctor may insert 1, 2, or 3 leads, depending
+The healthcare provider may insert 1, 2, or

-on the type of device your doctor has chosen for your condition.
-The doctor will use
+3 leads, depending on the type of device your healthcare provider has chosen for your

-The doctor will slip the ICD generator under the skin through the incision just below
+The healthcare provider will slip the ICD generator under the skin through the incision

-the collarbone after the lead is attached to the generator.
-Generally, if you are
+just below the collarbone after the lead is attached to the generator.
+Generally,

-right-handed, the device will be placed in your upper left chest.
-If you are left-handed,
+if you are right-handed, the device will be placed in your upper left chest.
+If you

-The doctor will watch the ECG to monitor how well the ICD is working.
-He or she may
+The healthcare provider will watch the ECG to keep track of how well the ICD is working.

-do certain tests to assess the device function.
-The tests will also make sure there
+They may do certain tests to assess the device function.
+The tests will also make

-The skin incision will be closed with sutures, adhesive strips, or special glue.
+The skin incision will be closed with stitches, adhesive strips, or special glue.

 A sterile bandage or dressing will be applied.